Write–read conflict

 T2 could read a database object A, modified by T1 which hasn't committed.
-This is a dirty read.
+This is a dirty or inconsistent read.

 T1 may write some value into A which makes the database inconsistent.
-It is possible that interleaved execution can expose this inconsistency and lead to inconsistent final database state, violating ACID rules.
+It is possible that interleaved execution can expose this inconsistency and lead to an inconsistent final database state, violating ACID rules.

 Strict 2PL overcomes this inconsistency by locking T2 out from performing a Read/Write on A. Note however that Strict 2PL can have a number of drawbacks, such as the possibility of deadlocks.